Semolina Sourdough Bread

 Preheat oven and a pizza baking stone to 375 degrees F

 Cover dough with a clean towel and let rise in a warm place, about 1 hr., or until double in size.
-You can sprinkle the top with sesame seeds, if you wish.

 After dough has risen, carefully turn it out onto the hot pizza stone.
 Bake for about 45 minutes.
 An instant-read thermometer should read between 200-210 degrees F temperature when inserted in the center of the loaf.
 An underbaked loaf will be soggy inside, so try to check the internal temperature until you get a knack for baking bread.
 The crust will be dark brown.